microsoft/vscode-react-native/README.md

 ## React Native for Windows

-### How to launch and debug a React Native for Windows application
+### Windows Hermes debugging

 Before launching and debugging a React Native for Windows application, please make sure that your development environment is configured properly in accordance with [the official system requirements](https://microsoft.github.io/react-native-windows/docs/rnw-dependencies).

+Please follow [the official guide](https://microsoft.github.io/react-native-windows/docs/hermes#hermes-on-windows) to enable Hermes engine for a Windows application.

 You can debug UWP React Native for Windows applications by changing the `platform` in your `launch.json` configuration to `windows`: